 In Seward on Fridays and Mondays when ships are in port, we generally have a departure right from the cruise dock.
 Check your Park Connection documents.
 If this is the case, when you disembark the cruise ship you will enter the cruise ship terminal where you will claim your luggage.
 Once you have your luggage, remain inside the terminal.
 A representative will come into the terminal when the Park Connection Motorcoach arrives.

 In Seward on other days when you get off the cruise ship you will enter the cruise terminal where you will need to find your luggage.
-Within the terminal there is a Hertz kiosk that has a Park Connection sign on it.
-Hertz provides complimentary shuttle service to the Seward Small Boat Harbor for Park Connection guests.
+After you have claimed your luggage, exit the terminal and look for the Seward City Shuttle loading sign.
+They provide complimentary shuttle service over to the Seward Small Boat Harbor for Park Connection guests.
 You will board the Park Connection at the Small Boat Harbor.

 Despite its size and remoteness, Alaska has reliable summer transporation, especially between its top destinations.